devetry/cpp-exercises/04-linked-list/README.md

                 └────────┘    └────────┘    └────────┘    └──────────┘
 ```

 Because of the pointer hops, the memory location of 5 is not necessarily near the memory location for -1.
 We would say that this linked list class exhibits poor "data locality", which is common for linked lists.
-Structures with poor data locality can slow down your code, because computers uses caches ensure that accessing memory near what you just accessed is very fast.
+Structures with poor data locality can slow down your code, because a computer uses caches it ensures that accessing memory near what you just accessed is very fast.
 When the data you need is far away, we're not able to take advantage of these caches.

 However, the pointers also mean we can grow our list without "running out of room" and needing to move all our data to a spot with more available space.
 That would be a very expensive operation, and a linked will never need to do it.
 So there's a tradeoff between data locality and avoiding re-allocating our object.